-D. Human Resources Director or Designee(s)
+C. Human Resources Director or Designee(s)

-The Human Resources Director or Designee is responsible for ensuring equitable and uniform administration of all personnel policies, in conjunction with the agency ADA Coordinator, to ensure timely responses to all Americans with Disabilities Act (ADA) requests for reasonable accommodations to remove barriers to equal employment opportunity with the agency.
-HR Director or Designee is responsible for assisting managers and supervisors in human resources management activities.
+The Human Resource (HR) Office is responsible for ensuring equitable and uniform administration of all personnel policies.

+The HR Director is responsible, in conjunction with the agency ADA Coordinator, for ensuring timely responses to all Americans with Disabilities Act (ADA) requests for reasonable accommodations to remove barriers to equal employment opportunity with the agency.
+The HR Director is responsible for assisting managers and supervisors in human resources management activities.

-Staff within Human Resources who work on affirmative action and diversity issues are accountable to the HR Director or Designee.
+Staff within HR who work on affirmative action and diversity issues are accountable to the HR Director or Designee.

-The duties of HR Directors include, but are not limited to:
+The duties of HR Director include, but are not limited to:

-- Maintain effective working relationships with agency affirmative action officers and designees. - Provide leadership to HR staff and others to ensure personnel decision-making processes adhere to equal opportunity and affirmative action principles. - Provide guidance in the development and use of selection criteria to ensure they are objective, uniform, and job related. - Assist in recruitment and retention of protected groups and notify managers and supervisors of existing disparities. - Ensure an Affirmative Action Pre-hire Review process is implemented and followed by hiring managers and supervisors in collaboration with the Affirmative Action Officer. - Initiate and report on progress made with program objectives contained in the Affirmative Action Plan. - Ensure that the reasonable accommodation process is implemented and followed for all employees and applicants in need of reasonable accommodation. - Assist supervisors, managers, and the Affirmative Action Officer in recruitment of protected group members through career and job fairs and other efforts, as well as in selection and retention of protected group members. - Assist supervisors, managers, affirmative action officers, and human resources staff in the creation of supported worker positions.
+- Provide leadership to HR staff and others to ensure personnel decision-making processes adhere to equal opportunity and affirmative action principles. - Provide guidance in the development and use of selection criteria to ensure they are objective, uniform, and job related. - Assist in recruitment and retention of protected groups and notify managers and supervisors of existing disparities. - Ensure an Affirmative Action Pre-hire Review process is implemented and followed by hiring managers and supervisors in collaboration with the Affirmative Action Officer. - Initiate and report on progress made with program objectives contained in the Affirmative Action Plan. - Ensure that the reasonable accommodation process is implemented and followed for all employees and applicants in need of a reasonable accommodation. - Assist supervisors and managers in the recruitment of protected group members through career and job fairs and other efforts, as well as in selection and retention of protected group members. - Assist supervisors, managers, and HR staff in the creation of supported worker positions.
 These positions help reduce agency costs by diverting supportive employment duties from higher skilled workers to supported worker positions.
-This can improve employee morale and retention of individuals with disabilities in integrated employment. - Request assistance from MMB to support diversity recruitment efforts, as well as the retention of protected group members in hard-to-fill or executive level positions. - Include responsibility statements for affirmative action/equal employment opportunity in position descriptions and annual performance objectives. - Comply with the state-wide and agency anti-discrimination and anti-harassment policies.
+This can improve employee morale and retention of individuals with disabilities in integrated employment. - Request assistance from MMB to support diversity recruitment efforts, as well as the retention of protected group members in hard-to-fill or executive level positions. - Include responsibility statements for affirmative action/equal employment opportunity in position descriptions and annual performance objectives. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.